Chet Edwards: Committee assignments

 Edwards served as a member on the House Budget Committee, the Appropriations Committee, and the Financial Services Appropriations Subcommittee and vice chair of the Energy and Water Appropriations Subcommittee.
 He also chaired the House Army Caucus.

-He was known as a national champion for America's veterans, troops, and their families.
 After becoming Chairman of the Military Construction and Veterans Affairs Appropriations Subcommittee in 2007, Edwards authored a $17.7 billion increase in funding for veterans health care and benefits, the largest increase in veterans funding in the history of the Veterans Administration.
 He also assisted in enacting the 21st Century GI Bill of Rights into law, covering the full cost of a college education for troops.
 In 2008, both the American Legion and Veterans of Foreign Wars recognized Edwards' leadership with their national awards.

-While representing Fort Hood, Edwards played a major leadership role in support of the U.S. Army, troops, and military families.
 In 2007, he received the Marix Congressional Achievement Award from the Military Officers Association of America (MOAA) in recognition of his work.
 In 2006, Edwards was honored with the Award of Merit, the highest award given by the Military Coalition, which represents 36 military and veteran groups.
 In 2003, the Association of the U.S. Army gave Edwards its "Legislator of the Year Award."
 He was co-chair of the House Army Caucus for over a decade and served on the House Armed Services and Veterans Affairs Committees for six years before joining the Appropriations Committee.